raeven-co/sether/SECURITY.md

 ## What's out of scope (handled separately)

-- The Sether hosted SaaS gateway (report via the SaaS dashboard or `security@raeven.co`)
+- The Sether hosted SaaS gateway (report via the SaaS dashboard or `emorylebo@gmail.com`)
 - The marketing site at <https://sether.raevenmarket.com.ng> and its mirror at <https://setherai.vercel.app/#sandbox>
 - Issues in upstream dependencies that we don't directly own
 - Issues that require physical access to a user's machine